rfarenhorst/starter-academic/content/home/slider.md

    [[item]]
-  title = "Sharing Stories and Community Building" content = "Continuously looking for and sharing inspiring stories and experiences on digital/organizational transformation and leadership." align = "center"
+  title = "Building a Community" content = "Continuously sharing inspiring stories and experiences to build a community on digital/organizational transformation and leadership." align = "center"

   overlay_color = "#666"  # An HTML color value.